NathStevo97/certifications-notes/hashicorp/vault/Associate_Certification/06 - Exam Preparation/01 - Important Pointers/6 01 - Important Pointers for the Exam.md

 # Response Wrapping Token

-- When response wrapping is requested, Vault creates a temporary single-use token (Wrapping Token) and the response is inserted into the token’s cubbyhole with a short TTL
+- When response wrapping is requested, Vault creates a temporary single-use token (Wrapping Token) and the response is inserted into the token's cubbyhole with a short TTL
 - If the wrapping token is compromised, the application will not be able to access the secret, and security actions can be taken accordingly.

 ---